Joe Martin Turns 'Em Loose: Influence

-The title-character ape was an orangutan who had been known as Charlie Chimpanzee but whose stage name was changed Joe Martin, seemingly as a result the success of this picture.
-Joe Martin went on to a long movie career, appearing in films until 1923.
+The title-character ape was an orangutan who had been known as Charlie Chimpanzee but whose stage name was changed to Joe Martin, seemingly as a result of the success of this picture.
+Joe Martin went on to have a long movie career, appearing in films until 1923.
 "Joe Martin" became a cultural shorthand and common name for other performing simians of the era.

 Carl Laemmle was seemingly proud of his involvement in Joe Martin, such that the studio magazine reported in 1933: "Joe Martin was a monkey and he scored heavily with audiences — so heavily, in fact, that Mr. Laemme recently decided to inject a new 1933 version of the same idea in Nagana."
 In the case of Nagana starring Melvyn Douglas, the animals collectively save a human life.

 Joe Martin, ničema was played at the 1920 inauguration of "The People's House (Czechia), the center of the Czech Social Democratic Party."

 Reception

 In a 2001 article about the scandalous and somewhat criminal Hollywood era of Paul Bourgeois' career, the film was characterized as "riotous."

-A positive review by Peter Milne was published in Motion Picture News at the time of release: "This is an animal picture, but not an animal drama.
-It is a comedy and one of the most startling forms of humorous amusement that we have ever laid eyes upon…A pet orangoutang bearing the dignified name of Joe Martin perpetrates the deed that is responsible for the confusion and laughter that lies in the two reels.
-Joe just for diversion opens the gate of every animal cage in the circus and consequently the wild beasts wreck an entire town.
-An elephant shoves the police station in the river, tigers enter a millinery establishment and completely devastate its contents as well as petrifying the occupants, several bears wreck a delicatessen store, an entire boarding house is thrown into pandemonium by the unheralded entrance of all varieties of animals.
-All this and a lot more that is both thrilling and funny…Joe Martin Turns Them Loose is really one of the most novel pictures that have ever held the screen.
-It will please the public because of the wonderful daring of the humans who appear and its many humorous incidents, each one of which is as novel as the picture itself."
+A positive review by Peter Milne was published in Motion Picture News at the time of release: "...An elephant shoves the police station in the river, tigers enter a millinery establishment and completely devastate its contents as well as petrifying the occupants, several bears wreck a delicatessen store, an entire boarding house is thrown into pandemonium by the unheralded entrance of all varieties of animals.
+All this and a lot more that is both thrilling and funny…"